Scientists say brain implant may be the key to beating addiction

 “Imagine obese people or pathologic gamblers who are bankrupt, or even a depressed patient who has the impulse to commit suicide — some of these things are life-threatening or tremendously debilitating,” Halpern said.
 “I suspect not everybody, but you’d be surprised how many are willing to get these implants because it could improve their quality of life tremendously.”

-Dr. Michael Bruchas, the Henry E. Mallinkrodt Professor of biology and biological sciences at Washington University in St. Louis, called the findings “a pretty big advance.”
+Dr. Michael Bruchas, the Henry E. Mallinckrodt Professor at Washington University in St. Louis, called the findings “a pretty big advance.”

 “It may be the case that the brain doesn’t have abnormal activity all the time,” said Bruchas, who was not involved in the research.
 “This allows you to fine-tune with more specificity.
 You can see when the brain is reaching a threshold and then you tune it back to a baseline or normal level of brain activity.”